1340869273

 Stephen Jury

-By: Yuxuan Tang and Stephen Jury
+Byline: Yuxuan Tang, Stephen Jury

 • The price of gold is often driven by complex interconnected factors, including the U.S. dollar exchange rate, real yields, supply/demand dynamics and sentiment.
 In recent years gold has exhibited a tendency to react to real yields in an asymmetric manner, supported by strong central bank purchases.